The No-Scalpel Vasectomy

 Activity: Stay as active as your condition and state of well-being allows.
 Try different positions when you sit or lie down to find the one most comfortable for you.
 A few hours of rest are all that is usually necessary following a vasectomy.

-General Measures: Apply cold cornpresses-intennittent1y (15 minutes on then 15 minutes off) on the operative site.
+General Measures: Apply cold cornpresses intermittently (15 minutes on then 15 minutes off) on the operative site.
 (You may find that a bag of frozen peas works very well!)
 Use a scrotal suspensory (jock strap) or briefs for a week or so, you may use it longer if it continues to provide comfort.
 You may have sexual intercourse as soon as you are comfortable.
-However, you cannot consider yourself to be sterile until there is a successive test on your semen that reveals no sperm.
+However, you cannot consider yourself to be sterile until there is a test on your semen that reveals no sperm.
 Use another form of contraception until your test has revealed the absence of sperm.
 Showering the next day is acceptable – the dressing comes off best when it is wet.

 Semen Sample: You will need to bring back a semen sample in approximately 12 weeks after the procedure.
-Ejaculations will flush out any remaining perm that may continue to be harbored in the tubes.
+Ejaculations will flush out any remaining sperm that may continue to be harbored in the tubes.
 Frequent ejaculations help to ensure a negative test result.

 Collection of Sample: After sample is collected, label the container with your name, and drop it off at our office.
 We will contact you in 7 to 10 days with the results of your specimen.
 Samples must be brought in within 24 hours of obtaining it; however there are no storage instructions to follow.